 GERMAN RAIL HOT SPOTS |

 Freight trains:Most trains are hauled by DB Schenker class 140, 145, 151, 152, 155, 185, 189 or 295.
 But basically anything german might show up as well as some foreign power.
-SBB Cargo class 482 and 421 are fairly common, as well as DB Schenker Scandinavia class 185 and DB Schenker Danmark class EG. Polish CTL might also show up with modern power.
+SBB Cargo class 482 and 421 are fairly common, as well as DB Schenker Scandinavia class 185 and DB Schenker Danmark class EG. Czech Metrans is also (very) common.
 German operators use a varied mix of power, often rented.
 You are likely to see EVB, HGK, ITL and OHE with locomotive classes 185, ER20, 232 and Vossloh G2000.
 Besides something more unusual probably will show up.
-Photography:As far as I know, taking pictures of trains in Germany is legal and accepted, I have never had any trouble at all.
-At Hamburg-Harburg you will often meet fellow railfanners.
 Specific locations:The number of good locations are relatively few - in many places catenary masts, signals etc. makes it difficult to get good photos.
 Below is a description of some of the locations - there are certainly more, but these I have explored.
 Wilhelmsburg:

 Hamburg Süderelbe: